 Today, we presented our concept, which is generally similar to that of 2015.
 Of course, adjustments and changes will be made, since we have been discussing several options for the main venue, and the final decision is required to be made soon.
 For that purpose, we have been closely negotiating with the FINA office to find the most convenient and efficient solutions both for the tournament delivery and its legacy for Tatarstan.

-We also agreed on that right after the main World Aquatics Championships, we will stage the Masters Championships at the same venues, and we expect a lot of athletes to participate,” Sports Ministry of the Republic of Tatarstan Vladimir Leonov told after the ceremony where the hosts of the next FINA tournaments’ editions had been announced.
+We also agreed on that right after the main World Aquatics Championships, we will stage the Masters Championships at the same venues, and we expect a lot of athletes to participate,” Sports Minister of the Republic of Tatarstan Vladimir Leonov told after the ceremony where the hosts of the next FINA tournaments’ editions had been announced.

 As said above, Kazan’s bid this year differs from that of 2015.
 The 2025 tournament will take place at existing facilities, forming the city’s high-profile sports infrastructure: the Tatneft Arena Ice Palace, Aquatics Palace, Universiade Village, Kazan Expo International Exhibition Centre, and numerous swimming pools based in Kazan.